Physical properties of an Aperiodic monotile: Graphene-like features, chirality and zero-modes

-Unlike graphene, we can define an enantiomer of the Hat lattice by applying a reflection operator.
-The difference between the two corresponding enantiomorphic spectral functions $\mathcal{A}_{+}(\omega,\mathbf{k})-\mathcal{A}_{-}(\omega,\mathbf{k})$ reveals that chiral properties are spread across the quasi-Brillouin zone (Fig. \ref{fig:spectral}(e)).
+Unlike graphene, we can define an enantiomer of the Hat quasilattice by applying a reflection operator.
+The difference between the two enantiomorphic spectral functions $\mathcal{A}_{+}(E,\mathbf{k})-\mathcal{A}_{-}(E,\mathbf{k})$ at $E=-0.2$ reveals chiral properties spread across the quasi-Brillouin zone (Fig. \ref{fig:spectral}(e)).

 \paragraph{Zero-energy states} --- Another striking feature dissimilar to graphene is the existence of a finite density of zero-energy states (Fig.~\ref{fig:zeromode}(a)).
-We observe that the number of zero-modes can increase or decrease upon adding tiles (see the Supplemental Material (SM)~\cite{SuppMat} for some simple examples).
+The number of these zero-modes can increase or decrease upon adding tiles (see SM~\cite{SuppMat} for examples).
 Similar zero-modes have been found in numerous quasilattices, including the Penrose tiling~\cite{Kohmoto1986,Day-Roberts2020,Flicker2020,Bhola2022}, the Ammann-Beenker tiling~\cite{Oktel2021,Koga17,Lloyd2022}, and quasicrystalline graphene bilayers~\cite{Ha2021}.
-In Fig.~\ref{fig:zeromode}(b) we plot the local density of states (LDOS) at zero energy corresponding to H2, Fig.~\ref{fig:spectral}(a).
-While some of the zero-mode weight can be explained as arising from zero-modes of each underlying metatile of the previous generation (colored areas in Fig.~\ref{fig:zeromode}(b)), we observe that the finite weight on T1 within H2, Fig.~\ref{fig:zeromode}(b), is absent in a standalone T1 quasicrystallite shown in Fig.~\ref{fig:zeromode}(c).
+Fig.~\ref{fig:zeromode}(b) shows the local density of states (LDOS) at zero energy of H2.
+While some of the zero-mode weight arises from zero-modes of underlying metatiles of the previous inflation generation (colored areas in Fig.~\ref{fig:zeromode}(b)), the finite weight on T1 within H2, Fig.~\ref{fig:zeromode}(b), is absent in T1 itself (Fig.~\ref{fig:zeromode}(c)).

-However, all of our zero-modes can be understood in terms of the graph connectivity.
-The tight-binding model defines the adjacency matrix of the corresponding undirected graph; the zero-modes then form an orthogonal basis for its null space.
+However, all these zero-modes can be understood in terms of the graph connectivity.
+The tight-binding model defines the adjacency matrix of the corresponding graph; the zero-modes then span its null space.
 A basis can always be found in which each (un-normalized) zero-mode has integer amplitudes on all vertices (see SM~\cite{SuppMat} for proof).
-As in the Ammann-Beenker tiling, these modes are fragile in the sense that they rely on equal hoppings to remain at strictly zero energy~\cite{Lloyd2022,Bhola2022}.
+These modes are fragile in the sense that they rely on equal hoppings to remain at strictly zero energy~\cite{Lloyd2022,Bhola2022}.